-Nationality Killed Wounded Total,
+Nationality Killed Wounded Total

-an a British 46 135.
-181
+British 46 135 181

-Araba 1,035 1,462
+Arabs 427 1,035 1,462

-Jews 725 1,106
+Jews 381 725 1,106

-ta jirtin and Others 15 14 .29
+Others 15 15 29

-TOTAL CASUALTIES 869 1,909 2,1778
+TOTAL CASUALTIES 869 1,909 2,778

-6. The Secretary-General has been informed by the Arab Higher Committee that it is determined to persist in its rejection of the partition plan and in its refusal to recognize the resolution of the Assembly and "anything deriving therefrom".
-The subsequent communication of 6 February to the Secretary-General from the representative of the Arab Higher Committee set forth the following conclusions of the Arab Higher Committee Delegation:

-"a.
-The Arabs of Palestine will never recognise the validity of the extorted partition recommendations or the authority of the United Nations to make them.

-"b.
-The Arabs of Palestine consider that any attempt by the Jews or any power or group of powers to establish a Jewish State in Arab territory is an act of aggression which will be resisted in self-defense by force.

-"c.
-It is very unwise and fruitless to ask any commission to proceed to Palestine because not a single Arab will cooperate with the said commission.
+- 6. The Secretary-General has been informed by the Arab Higher Committee that is determined to persist in its rejection of the partition plan and in its refusal to recognize the resolution of the Assembly and "anything deriving therefrom".
+The Subsequent communication of 6 February to the Secretary-General from the representative of the Arab Higher Committee set forth the following conclusions of the Arab Higher Committee Delegation: - "a.
+The Arabs of Palestine will never recognize the validity of the extorted partition recommendations or the authority of the United Nations to make them. - "b.
+The Arabs of Palestine consider that any attempt by the Jews or any power or group of powers to establish a Jewish State in Arab territory is an act of aggression which will be resisted in self-defense by force. - c.
+It is very unwise and fruitless to ask any commission to proceed to Palestine because not a single Arab will cooperate with the said commission. - d.
+The United Nations or its commission should not be misled to believe that its efforts in the partition plan will meet with any success.
+It will be far better for the eclipsed prestige of this organization not to start on this adventure. - e.
+The United Nations prestige will be better served by abandoning, not enforcing such an injustice. - f.
+The determination of every Arab in Palestine is to oppose in every way the partition of that country. - g.

-to a set

-A/AC.21/9

-"d.
-The United Nations or its Commission should not be misled to believe that its efforts in the partition plan will meet with any success.
-It will be far better for the eclipsed prestige of this organization not to start on this adventure.

-"e.
-The United Nations prestige will be better served by abandoning, not enforcing such an injustice.

-"f.
-The determination of every Arab in Palestine is to oppose in every way the partition of that country.

-"g.
 The Arabs of Palestine made a solemn declaration before the United Nations, before God and history, that they will never submit or yield to any power going to Palestine to enforce partition.

-"The only way to establish partition is first to wipe them out -- man woman and child."
+[&]quot;The only way to establish partition is first to wipe them out - man women and child.